scikit-hep/uproot5/docs-sphinx/basic.rst

 Procedural workflows, which operate on one entry (e.g. one particle physics collision event) at a time can be seen as an extreme of the latter, in which the batch size is one.

-The :py:meth:`~uproot.behaviors.TBranch.HasBranches.iterate` method has an interface like :py:meth:`~uproot.behaviors.TBranch.TBranch.arrays`, except that takes a ``step_size`` parameter and iterates over batches of that size, rather than returning a single array group.
+The :ref:`uproot.behaviors.TBranch.HasBranches.iterate` method has an interface like :ref:`uproot.behaviors.TBranch.TBranch.arrays`, except that takes a ``step_size`` parameter and iterates over batches of that size, rather than returning a single array group.

 .. code-block:: python